Sunday, February 28, 2021

 While politically correct people struggle with the natural and grammatical gender of nouns (NG and GG) in German-speaking countries, gender developments are becoming insane in the UK.

-Like Latin, as you may know, the German language has three grammatical genders, much to foreign learners' chagrin.
+Like Latin, as you may know, German has three grammatical genders, much to foreign learners' chagrin.
 Simple sets like cutlery come in three GGs, i.e., der Löffel, male (the spoon), die Gabel female (the fork), and das Messer neuter (the knife).

 Already Mark Twain complained: To continue with the German genders: a tree is male, its buds are female, its leaves are neuter; horses are sexless, dogs are male, cats are female -- tomcats included, of course; a person's mouth, neck, bosom, elbows, fingers, nails, feet, and body are of the male sex, and his head is male or neuter according to the word selected to signify it, and not according to the sex of the individual who wears it -- for in Germany all the women, either male heads or sexless ones; a person's nose, lips, shoulders, breast, hands, and toes are of the female sex; and his hair, ears, eyes, chin, legs, knees, heart, and conscience haven't any sex at all.
 The inventor of the language probably got what he knew about a conscience from hearsay.

-And then Twain drives the difference between GG and NG ad absurdum in a conversation about die Steckrübe (the turnip) and das Mädchen* (the girl):
+Then Twain drives the difference between GG and NG ad absurdum in a conversation about die Steckrübe (the turnip) and das Mädchen* (the girl):

 *All words in German ending on the diminutives -chen or -lein are neuter.